The Nutty Professor (1963 film): Production

 The entire production was filmed from October 9 to December 17, 1962, mostly on the campus of Arizona State University in Tempe, Arizona.
 The cast's costumes were designed by Edith Head.

 Walter Scharf's score makes extensive use of the Victor Young jazz standard Stella by Starlight including an upbeat version over the film's main titles.
 Paramount was the copyright holder of the theme from its original appearance in The Uninvited (1944).
 Les Brown and his Band of Renown play themselves in the extended senior prom scenes.

+Although not a musical, the film features several other standards, including "That Old Black Magic" and "I'm in the Mood for Love", sung by Lewis in the Buddy Love persona.
+Written for the film was another song for Love, "We've Got a World that Swings."

 Love instructs the bartender to make an Alaskan Polar Bear Heater, "mix it nice" and pour it into a tall glass.
 The bartender asks if he can take a sip; after doing so, he freezes like a statue.
 While the drink started as fictional, it is now listed on some cocktail websites.

 Product placement of RC Cola is noticeable throughout the film in the form of soda bottles, vending machines and even a delivery truck.
 Lewis was then under contract as a celebrity endorsement for the soft drink.

 Reception

-On Rotten Tomatoes, the film holds an 81% rating based on 26 reviews, with an average rating of 6.7/10.
+On Rotten Tomatoes, the film holds an 83% rating based on 29 reviews, with an average rating of 6.7/10.